jcurran/siteleaf-portfolio/README.md

-This is the website of Jim Curran UI Designer.
+This is the website of Jim Curran Information Designer.

 - CMS: Siteleaf
 - Markup: HTML, Liquid